Murray County Government Center

 - Farm or Commercial Vehicle - If renewing a vehicle with a weight of 55,000 pounds or more, you need to bring in form 2290, Schedule 1, A Schedule of Heavy Highway Vehicles, stamped by the IRS.
 For a copy of the form, click HERE.

-- Motor Vehicle – Registration Renewal – Applicant submits renewal notice that was sent to them via the mail.
+- Motor Vehicle - Registration Renewal - Applicant submits renewal notice that was sent to them via the mail.
 If the renewal notice was lost or not received, the applicant must provide the vehicle license plate number so the office can assess state records and issue the renewal.
+Current insurance information must be provided as well.

-- Motor Vehicle – Registration from Out-of-State – Submit the foreign state title, or current registration if title is unavailable due to a lien.
+- Motor Vehicle - Registration from Out-of-State - Submit the foreign state title, or current registration if title is unavailable due to a lien.
 Applicant provides: Current odometer reading, and drivers license or state issued identification card.
 If there is a lien against the vehicle, the owner must provide the name and complete address of the lender, as well as the date of the loan.
-Owner’s signature is required on the Minnesota Title application.
+Owner's signature is required on the Minnesota Title application.
+Proof of current insurance coverage must be provided as well.

 - Motor Vehicle - Transfer of Minnesota Title - Buyer presents title certificate and driver’s license or state issued identification card.
 "Seller's" portion of title, including signature(s), date of sale, odometer statement, and damage and emissions disclosure statements, must be completed by sellers (s).